waxs/hangin/README.md

 **State:**

 - `active` this value will show if the script is active
-- `done` this event will fire once the schedule is completed
+- `done` this event will fire eacht time the schedule is completed
+- `completed` this event will fire if a limit is reached for a given schedule
+- `execute` this event will execute each time the schedule fires
 - `loading` will return if the loading state
 - `play` executed once the `start()` method has been called
 - `planned` returns all planned models